Testing the Drug Atezolizumab or Placebo with Usual Therapy in First-Line HER2-Positive Metastatic Breast Cancer

 - History of idiopathic pulmonary fibrosis, organizing pneumonia (e.g., bronchiolitis obliterans), drug-induced pneumonitis, idiopathic pneumonitis, or evidence of active pneumonitis or >= grade 1 pulmonary fibrosis, per the CTCAE v5.0, on screening chest CT scan

 - Administration of a live, attenuated vaccine within 4 weeks prior to study entry or anticipation that such vaccine will be required during the study * Patients must agree not to receive live, attenuated influenza vaccine (e.g., FluMist) within 4 weeks prior to randomization, during treatment or within 5 months following the last dose of atezolizumab/placebo

 - Any other disease, metabolic dysfunction, physical examination finding, or clinical laboratory finding giving reasonable suspicion of a disease or condition that contraindicates the use of an investigational drug or that may affect the interpretation of the results or render the patient at high risk from treatment complications

 - Psychiatric or addictive disorders or other conditions that, in the opinion of the investigator, would preclude the patient from meeting the study requirements or interfere with interpretation of study results

-- Pregnancy or lactation at the time of randomization or intention to become pregnant during the study; (Note: Pregnancy testing according to institutional standards for women of childbearing potential must be performed within 3 days prior to randomization)
+- Pregnancy or lactation at the time of study entry or intention to become pregnant during the study; (Note: Pregnancy testing according to institutional standards for women of childbearing potential must be performed within 3 days prior to study entry)

-- Use of any investigational product within 4 weeks prior to randomization
+- Use of any investigational product within 4 weeks prior to study entry

 South San Francisco